PaulDMooney/css-grid-blog/BLOGPOST.md

 Working with a grid system like this isn't all scotches and skittles, there are some things that are untuitive or require some workarounds.
 Here are some of my tips for working with grids.

+*This post is going to focus on implementing tips in Bootstrap with [Sass](https://sass-lang.com/), though these concepts can apply to other systems.*

 ## Background Breakouts

 A common web site design feature is the have backgrounds that stretch out all the way the left and right edges of the viewport while the main elements of your site remain constrained inside the grid.
 This is called a "breakout background".